-When using reasonable force in response to risks presented by incidents involving children including any with SEN or disabilities, or with medical conditions, our staff will consider the risks carefully.
+When using reasonable force in response to risks presented by incidents involving children/young people_including any with SEN or disabilities, or with medical conditions, our staff will consider the risks carefully.

-10.0 THE SCHOOL ROLE IN THE PREVENTION OF ABUSE
+THE SCHOOL ROLE IN THE PREVENTION 10.0

-This Safeguarding & Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that pupils are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice, and are listened to.
+This Safeguarding & Child Protection Policy cannot be separated from the general ethos of the school, which should ensure that pupils /students are treated with respect and dignity, taught to treat each other with provide opportunities will for pupils/students to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.

-Safeguarding issues, including online safety will be addressed through all areas of the curriculum.
+Safeguarding issues, including online safety will be